Head & Neck Cancer

-Cancer of the head and neck is defined as malignant tumor growth in the mouth, throat, larynx, nose, sinuses, salivary glands, or lymph nodes.
+Head & Neck Cancer is defined as malignant tumor growth in the mouth, throat, larynx, nose, sinuses, salivary glands, or lymph nodes.
 Most of these tumors originate in the squamous cells lining the moist tissues of the head and neck.

 Head and Neck Cancers

-Head and neck cancers are identified based on the part of the body where they begin.
+Head & neck cancer is identified based on the part of the body where they begin.
 There are five major types.
 Oral cavity cancer affects the lips, tongue, gums, cheeks, and palate.
 Larynx cancer involves the vocal cords and epiglottis.
 Pharynx cancer includes the esophagus and trachea.
 Nasal cavity and paranasal sinus cancer invades the hollow spaces around the nose.
 Salivary gland cancer affects the major glands in the mouth and jaw.

 Other types of cancer involving the brain, eyes, esophagus, and thyroid are classified differently, and are not considered head and neck cancers.